clementsallan/check_linux_updates/README.md

 # check_updates.py
 ## What is this?

- * Checks updates on remote Linux machines, showing as a list.
+ * Checks updates on remote Linux machines via ssh, and shows a list of package updates.
- * Has an option for upgrading/rebooting each machine.
  * Can parallelize or serialize the execution.
+     * Requires appropriate public keys when you want parallel check.
+     * Password authentication works only with serial check (--serial, -s).
+ * Has an option for upgrading/rebooting each machine on demand.
+     * Password-less sudo will be required on most of parallel checks.
+     * With serial check you can enter password.
- * Supports Debian-like and Redhat-like systems.
+ * Supports both debian-like and redhat-like systems.
- * Tested with Python 2.7 + Fabric 1.8.3 + Paramiko 1.11.0
+     * Sorry the original author does not manage other Unix/Linux systems.
+     * Please don't expect W*ndows support.
  * "Host-Grouping" capability exists for convenience.
      * Useful for batch manipulation for a specific "region".
+ * Developed with Python 2.7 + Fabric 1.8.3 + Paramiko 1.11.0 (Debian wheezy)
+     * Tested with Ubuntu 12.04LTS, 14.04LTS, Debian sid, CentOS 6, Fedora 20
- * For local check only, try ``check_local_updat.py`` instead.
+ * For local execution only, check ``check_local_updat.py`` instead.

 ## More details

- * Uses Python Fabric via API.
+ * Uses Python Fabric API.
      * "fab" command (Fabric's command line interface) is not used.
- * Private key handling is very immature at this point.
+ * Private/public key handling and sudo handling is very immature at this point.
- * No capability to select authentication scheme at this point.
+ * There is no capability to select authentication scheme at this point.
-     * You will need to enter a password for each host when password-less sudo is not configured.
+     * You will need to enter a password for each host when there's no private-key, password-less sudo is not configured, etc.
- * Not tested with venv or any other nice mechanism available on Python.

 ## Preparation

+ * Python 2.7 must be ready on executing environment.
+     * CentOS 6 seems NOT ready.
  * Needs Python/Fabric on your client machine (that runs this command)
-     * pip will be your friend
+     * "pip" command will be your friend.
- * Needs "update-notifier-common" is needed on target Debian machines.
+ * Needs "update-notifier-common" is needed on target debian-like systems.
      * Already installed on some Ubuntu machines.
- * Prepare hosts.py that contains get_hosts() and get_host_groups() methods
+ * Prepare "hosts.py" that contains get_hosts() and get_host_groups() methods
    (See below)
-     * get_hosts() should return all the hosts you manage.
+     * get_hosts() should return all hosts you manage.
      * get_host_groups() should return a dictionary mapping group names to each host.
 All hosts here should be in get_hosts().
      * Multiple groups can contain same host names.

-## Example
+### Example hosts.py

     (hosts.py)